 Kodachadri is one of those peaks in Western Ghats where one can experience clouds below the peak.
 A sea of clouds is captured by the eyes forever from the peak.
 This trek has everything from its perfect dense forests to high waterfalls, the meadows spreading everywhere, shear drop before the peak and a view of Arabian Sea dusk form the sunset point.
 Located in the Mookambika National Park, it is home to many endangered and endemic species of flora and fauna.
-This place has got its own beauty of sunrise and sunset.
-If you cannot make it in time for the sunrise then make it a point to not miss the sunset from the top.

 Here is a video compilation of kodaichadri trek sometime back by our very own outdoor leader Jolly.